These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 Rodriguez, who played Weecha, bodyguard to star character James Spaders, would have loved to take to social media and celebrate his character’s final appearance, but the strike made that impossible.
 She had several new projects booked, but is now embarking on her duties as Strike Captain.

-She sees the strike as part of a larger labor movement in the country: I’m so in favor of this because we overwhelmingly feel (like) we’re willing to put our money where our mouths are for the greater good.
+She sees the strike as part of a larger labor movement in the country: I’m so in favor of it because we overwhelmingly feel (like) we’re ready to put our money where our mouths are for the greater good.”

 Rodriguez, 41, was born in Puerto Rico, raised in Alabama and moved from New York to Atlanta in 2009 to work in theater.
 Around this time, Georgia lawmakers passed generous film tax credit incentives that attracted business but ensured that a long strike would be keenly felt there.